Utah - The Bee Hive State

 Looking east across Bear Lake from an overlook up the hill

-The more modern Native American tribes in Utah are the Paiute, Ute, Shoshone and Navajo.
-(Perhaps I should spell that "Piute" when referring to anything in Utah as the Utah Legislature passed an ordinance to "correct" the spelling of the name).
+The more modern Native American tribes in Utah are the Shoshone, Diné (Navajo) Ute and Paiute (perhaps I should spell that "Piute" when referring to the Paiute people in Utah as the Utah Legislature passed an ordinance to "correct" the spelling of the name).
 The Shoshonean-speaking tribes moved in from the southwest beginning around 1200 CE.
 Over time they differentiated into the Shoshone, Ute, Piute and Goshute, and occupied most of what is now Utah.
-An Athabascan-speaking people began to arrive in the San Juan Basin area (southeastern Utah) beginning in the early 1500's.
+An Athabascan-speaking people began to arrive in the San Juan Basin area (southeastern Utah) beginning in the 1400s.
 The Athabascans came from the Great Plains region, pushed westward by the Arapaho and Cheyenne.
-Over time this group differentiated into the Navajo and the Mescalero, Lipan and Jicarilla Apache.
+Over time this group differentiated into the Diné and the Mescalero and Jicarilla Apache.

 Utah State Capitol building